mikepthomas/projects/_posts/printer-filament.md

 ### eSun ABS+ (Pine Green)

-This filament was originally brought to print the body panels for a [3D Sets Landy](3d-sets-landy).
+This filament will be used to print the body panels for a [3D Sets Landy](3d-sets-landy).

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                               | Purchased From | Avg Cost | KGs Purchased | Notes                                                                       |
 | :-----------------------------------------------------------: | ----------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------- | -------------- | -------- | ------------- | --------------------------------------------------------------------------- |